Yes, America's Anchorman is away, and this is your undocumented anchorman.

 They were fascist dictatorships before that.

-And in many ways he he largely succeeded.
+And in many ways, he largely succeeded.

-Uh and that happens.
+And that happens.

 That happens even in old settled countries.

-And it's distressing i for for you, Linda, because you listen to Obama and you can't figure out why Obama loves America less than you do, and yet somehow he's wound up leading America, and you just have to put up with it.
+And it's distressing for you, Linda, because you listen to Obama and you can't figure out why Obama loves America less than you do.

 And he grew up with people around him that really didn't support the American Constitution.

-So he's a product of an environment.
+So he's a product of his environment.

-And um he obviously does not agree with the America that was founded by my forefathers and I grew up with.
+And he obviously does not agree with the America that was founded by my forefathers and I grew up with.

-Uh they weren't they didn't spend part of their years in Indonesia.
+They didn't spend part of their years in Indonesia.

-Well, I think that a lot of uh people who voted for him were definitely uh getting government benefits, and in some respects that definitely helps him.
+Well, I think that a lot of people who voted for him were definitely getting government benefits.

 So these two things definitely helped him.

-But I just now seeing six years later, just the devastation and really the non-action, and any action that he's done is definitely not in the traditional American interest.
+But I just now seeing six years later, just the devastation and really the non-action and any action that he's done is definitely not in the traditional American interest.

-That's what I want to say.
+Please, that's what I want to say.

-You you mentioned immigration.
+You mentioned immigration.

-Uh what what should a Republican say to that?
+What should a Republican say to that?

-What would you like the Republican candidates' position on immigration to be?
+What would you like the Republican candidate's position on immigration to be?

-We came here with a legal process, and I would like every dollar or extra dollars to be put into securing that border and getting serious about turning people back.
+And I would like every dollar or extra dollar to be put into securing that border and getting serious about turning people back and making people go back once they're caught.

 I don't have any sympathy.